 Gathering quotes is one of the most painful parts of managing restaurant repairs and maintenance as it is.
 Sourcing multiple preventive maintenance quotes and putting them next to each other for an apples-to-apples comparison?
 Exhausting.
 Accordingly, sourcing quotes always drops to the bottom of the priority list and operators are constantly left wondering if they’re paying a fair price.

-If you think sourcing quotes is a cumbersome process, try scheduling preventative maintenance visits with service providers across locations and equipment categories.
+If you think sourcing quotes is a cumbersome process, try scheduling preventive maintenance for restaurants with service providers across locations and equipment categories.
 Management of this process is extremely time-consuming, and, when last minute reschedules on planned maintenance occurs, appointments are likely to fall off the radar and be missed.
 Scheduling inconsistencies result in managers losing trust that important equipment is getting maintained as contracted.

-There’s a reason that preventative maintenance programs aren’t a mainstay in every restaurant across the country.
-They have many moving parts, require consistent effort, and feel “low priority” compared to other tasks that need to happen now in order for tonight’s service to go off without a hitch.
+There’s a reason that preventive maintenance for restaurants isn’t a mainstay in every restaurant across the country.
+It has many moving parts, requires consistent effort, and feels “low priority” compared to other tasks that need to happen now in order for tonight’s service to go off without a hitch.

 If you’ve been burned by any of the failed promises listed above, you may have a bad taste in your mouth around preventative maintenance.